KovrigoEvgeniy/sf_data_science/Project_0/README.md

 **Conditions:**
 - A random number from 1 to 100 is generated and our code needs to guess the number
-- The algo checks if the number it is currently checking is higher or lower than the one we're looking for
+- The program checks if the number it is currently checking is higher or lower than the one we're looking for
-- The goal is for the algo to guess the number in less than 20 attempts
+- The goal is for the program to guess the number in less than 20 attempts

 **Quality metric:**
-The results are measured over 1000 rounds, the goal is to use as few attempts as possible
+The results are measured over 1000 rounds, the desired outcome is to use as few as possible attempts per round on average

 **Practice goal:**
 Learning to write good code in Python